yukaitung/lgdxrobot-docs/content/cloud/developer/progress-in-api.md

 ```

 2. Save the script as `server.py` and run it using `python server.py`.
+3. Create an LGDXRobot Cloud API Key and note the secret key.
-3. Create a trigger with the following properties:
+4. Create a trigger with the following properties:

 Field | Value
 --- | ---